The .22 Hornet is an old school varmint hunting cartridge that, despite being something of a niche caliber, has managed to persevere through today.

 Part of the reason that .22 Hornet is so popular for varmint hunting and metallic silhouette shooting competition is that it has an incredibly gentle recoil, while maintaining that awesome velocity.

 This, combined with the round’s quiet report, also makes .22 Hornet an excellent training round for helping inexperienced shooters get used to shooting centerfire ammunition.
-In fact, .22 Hornet has actually been used by Australia and New Zealand as a cadet training round during times of compulsory military service.
+Australia and New Zealand use the .22 Hornet as a cadet training round during times of compulsory military service.

 .22 Hornet Rifle Options